Khadaassi/Khadaassi/README.md

 My career path is quite unconventional.
 After completing my studies in English Language, Literature, and Civilization (LLCER), I dedicated several years to being a stay-at-home mom.
 This period taught me invaluable skills such as multitasking, organization, and resilience, which I now bring to my journey in tech.

 In October 2023, I took a leap of faith and began my studies at <a href="https://www.holbertonschool.com/" target="_blank">Holberton School</a> to start a new career in technology.
-This experience has allowed me to build a strong foundation, particularly with the C language and Python.
+This experience has allowed me to build a strong foundation, particularly with Python.

 #### Future Ambitions